tseccull/spectools/README.md

 v1.0.0

-This script repackages 1D spectra saved in .fits format into files in a csv format.
+This script repackages 1D spectra extracted with MOTES and saved in .fits format into files in a csv format.
 Header metadata is stored in at the top of the file with each line starting "#".

 Requires: [Astropy](https://www.astropy.org/), [NumPy](https://numpy.org/)